-There are no two ways to go about this: security is paramount when it comes to crypto wallets.
-When choosing where to store and manage your assets, it’s important to look at ease of use, functionalities available, etc. but it is just as important (if not more) how secure the wallet is.
+There are no two ways to go about this: security is paramount for crypto wallets.
+When choosing where to store and manage your assets, it’s important to look at the ease of use, functionalities available, etc., but it is just as important (if not more) how secure the wallet is.
 Luckily for Ethereum users, there have been many positive developments recently to improve not just usability but also protection.
-In this blogpost we will look into more detail at how mobile smart contract wallet security is shifting, largely thanks to Account Abstraction efforts.
+In this blog post, we will look more at how mobile smart contract wallet security is shifting, largely thanks to Account Abstraction efforts.

 Before we begin, let’s make one thing clear: Account Abstraction brings improvements across the board, not just on mobile devices.
-However, the difference on mobile is even more noticeable as there are many things which would have been impossible to do with a non-smart contract wallet.
+However, the difference on mobile is even more noticeable as many things would have been impossible to do with a non-smart contract wallet.

-Now is time to dig deeper into the security features of mobile smart contract crypto wallets.
+Now is the time to dig deeper into the security features of mobile smart contract crypto wallets.

 Email or Social Login & Recovery